s-du/IR-Voxelplot/README.md

 </p>

 ## Introduction
 IR-Voxelplot is a simple Open3d-based application for visualizing thermal images (from drones) as 3d plots.
 It uses a 'voxel' representation, created from the input data.
-Some simple filtering algorithm are also implemented.
+Some simple filtering algorithms are also implemented.

 **The project is still in pre-release, so do not hesitate to send your recommendations or the bugs you encountered!**